 Drinking patterns generally change over the life cycle.
 But exactly how do they change?
 How consistent are they?
-Do drinking patterns differ between men and women and, if so, how?
+Do drinking patterns differ between men and women.
+If so, how?

 The goal of this study was to determine typical drinking patterns over the life cycle.
-It analyzed data from nine prospective cohorts in the U.K. Each had at least three repeated measures of alcohol consumption by individual participants.
+It analyzed data from nine prospective cohorts.
+Each had at least three repeated measures of alcohol consumption.

 The total sample size was 59,397.
 It included 174,666 individual observations.
 The data spanned the life cycle from adolescence to over the age of 90.

 Total quantity of alcohol consumed declined during the life cycle.
-But drinking daily or on most days of the week increased during mid to older age.
-This drinking pattern was especially the case among men.
+But drinking daily or on most days of the week increased.
+That was during mid to older age.
+This was greater among men.

-Other research has found that drinking frequently is important to maximize the health benefits of moderate drinking.
+Other research has found that drinking frequently is important.
+It increases the health benefits of moderate drinking.

 - Britton, A., et al. Life course trajectories of alcohol consumption in the United Kingdom using longitudinal data from nine cohort studies.
-BMC Med.
-2015, 13, 47.
+BMC Med., 13, 47.

 Readings on Alcohol Drinking Patterns.

 - Berg N, et al. A 26-year follow-up study of heavy drinking trajectories.
 Alco Alco.
 48:452-457.

 - Bobo J, et al. Alcohol use trajectories in two cohorts of US women.
 J Am Geriat Soc.
 58:2375-2380.